 Reba McEntire is country through and through.
 Growing up on a cattle ranch, both her father and grandfather were rodeo champs, with Reba herself also an avid barrel racer.
 Her artistic potential was first discovered when she sang the national anthem at the National Finals Rodeo, in Oklahoma City.
 Since then, she has become the only country female solo act to have a number 1 hit in four straight decades.
 Now, as she approaches her 66th Birthday, we reflect on her illustrious career so far; delving deep into album tracks and picking out the best of those 25 number one hits.
-These are Holler’s top 10 Reba McEntire songs!
+These are the best Reba McEntire songs according to Holler!

 This heartbreaking ballad was released in 1985, as the second single from the My Kind of Country album.
 It was written by Harlan Howard and Chick Rains and topped the US Country charts, with critics lauding it at the time as the tear-jerking centrepiece of the record.
 The prominent swoon of the pedal steel throughout only tugs on those heartstrings harder, whilst the storytelling lyrics poignantly capture the emotional turmoil going on; “Somebody should leave but which one should it be, you need the kids and they need me”.